-*If you have reached this page, we assume you have navigated through our website to understand details about who we are, how our semesters operate, where we travel and who attends our programs.
-Click here to read our course descriptions – which classes fit your skill set?
+*If you have reached this page, we assume you have navigated through our website to understand details about who we are, how our semesters operate, where we travel. and who attends our programs.
+Head here to read about our courses and academic program – which classes fit your interest and skill set?

 Scope of Duties